kareesnc/SimpleTimeWidget/README.md

   * When yes, causes Mendix validation to fail when the date attribute is empty.
 * Required message
   * The error message to show when the required validation fails.
-* Use number inputs
-  * Converts the type of the hours/minutes input boxes from text to number.
-    On mobile devices, this will bring up the number instead of letter keyboard.
 * OnChange action
   * Enables Mendix on change behavior.
 Will trigger when a new, valid value is input.
 Notes on empty value: